Georgeyoo/ExpenseReimburstment/README.md

 ## Project Description

-A Web Application built using Java Servelets, Apache Tomcat, and Bootstrap 4 which allows for the handling of expense reimbursements.
+A Web Application built using Java Servelets, Apache Tomcat, and UIKit which allows for the handling of expense reimbursements.

 ## Technologies Used